 The initial Fall 2007 version of the Dually was produced as a unisex parka (with hood), a women's and men's jacket (no hood), and a women's and men's vest.
 Jacket and vest versions were only available for two seasons (composite image).
 All models were available in Cinder (a dark grey with black accents), and Picasso Red (bright red with black accents) until Spring 2009.
 Starting Fall 2009, the Dually was only available in black.

 The Dually vanished from the lineup for Fall 2012 and Spring 2013, but returned as a revised model for Fall 2013 (shown in Figure 3).
-Changes were: a slightly trimmer fit (smaller chest and shoulder diameters), a new triangular forearm gusset for the stretch-knit cuff, added the maroon textiles/accents, and removal of one layer of ThermaTek under the arms.
+Some major changes were: a slightly larger fit (longer hem, bigger chest and shoulder diameters), a new triangular forearm gusset for the stretch-knit cuff, added the maroon textiles/accents, and removal of one layer of ThermaTek under the arms.
 This model continued through to the time of this writing, Fall 2020 (Update: the Dually is no longer available for Spring 2021, and appears to have been discontinued).

 A single-layer ThermaTek companion jacket was also released for Fall 2007 in one men's style, called the Solo.
 It followed the same timeline for colourways, availability, and revisions, as the Dually parka (composite image).
 When the revised version launched in Fall 2013, the Solo added a hood.
 The Solo was no longer available for Fall 2015, and has been discontinued (website screenshot).